gavindidrichsen/gempath/docs/tutorials/tutorial_analyzing_gem_dependencies.md

 - Understand different types of gem relationships (dependencies, consumers, paths)
 - Interpret gem source information
 - Compare simple and complex dependency structures
+- Retrieve additional information such as homepage and summary when using the `-d` flag

 ## Prerequisites